entraeiendom/simple-microservice-config/README.md

 1. The file `local_override.properties` in the current-working-directory.
 1. System properties as set on the command line. e.g. `mvn clean install -Dserver.port=30123`

-The builder defines a `property(String key, String value)` that can be used when overriding the exisiting properties or setting a spesific property for a test.
-You can also skip the `withExpectedProperties`.
+The builder defines a `property(String key, String value)` that can be used when overriding the existing properties or setting a specific property for a test.
+You can also skip the `expectedProperties`.
 When this is skipped the `build()` call does not validate the set of existing properties, which can be handy for a partial test.

-If you use the `buildAndSetStaticSingleton()` method, this may affect test needing different properties on startup.
-To help, the `testsupport` package is packed in main and contains a `ApplicationPropertiesTestHelper.resetApplicationProperties()` that voids the singleton allowing the builder to be initialized again.
-To help future developers, run this in teardown of tests whenever you initialize the `ApplicationProperties`.